 Approaching your boss can be stressful.
 We offer tips to help you talk with your employer.

-If discussing the issue with your employer doesn’t work, consider writing them a letter.
-Explain your concerns in detail.
+If discussing the issue with your employer directly doesn’t work, consider putting your concerns in writing.
+Explain your perspective and your interest in working together to find a solution.
 For example, you could say something like:

 “Under the BC Employment Standards Act, I’m entitled to 17 weeks of unpaid maternity leave.
 [Modify to fit your situation.]
 I provided you with the required notice, but when I asked to go on maternity leave you denied my request.
 I’d like to explore solutions to this issue with you as soon as possible.”

 Keep a copy of the letter.
-Having a written record could be useful if you need to take additional steps.
+Having a written record will be useful if you need to take additional steps.

 Step 4.
 Make a complaint

 If you aren’t able to resolve things directly with your employer, you can make a formal complaint.
 Workers covered by the Employment Standards Act (see who’s covered) can make a complaint to the Employment Standards Branch.
 This government office administers the Act and helps workers and employers resolve problems.
 For what’s involved, see our guidance on making an employment standards complaint.

 You may also be able to file a human rights complaint.
 Under the BC Human Rights Code, an employer must not discriminate against a person regarding employment or any term or condition of employment because they are pregnant or have given birth.
 Visit the BC Human Rights Tribunal’s website for guidance on how to file a human rights complaint.